alumae/et-g2p/README.md

 	~/tools/et-g2p/run.sh < vocab.txt

-The tool support user-defined transliteration dictionaries.
+The tool supports user-defined transliteration dictionaries.
 This allows to define pronunciations for words that are pronounced differently from the Estonian rules and which are not defined in the built-in exception list.